Lune-Blue/Lune-Blue/README.md

 ## About 👋
 * I majored Computer Science at Yonsei University
+* I have a lot of experience of data migration, backend & infra.
 * I am interested in NLP, especially Dialogue Agent and Commonsense Reasoning
 * Contact: tmdwns7546@yonsei.ac.kr